 You can build any setup like this with a quick visit to Home Depot.
 These is nothing in this structure that isn't easily available in the market.
 But if you are just starting out, it is important to pay more attention to running the system as opposed to building it (which is pretty straight forward).
 So we highly recommend you get a handy mini aquaponic tank that offers a closed-loop ecosystem for you to house anywhere and run for a while.
 It will give a good grip on how to manage such a system but more importantly, it will give you myriads of ideas that you can later use to scale/build your own system any way you want.
 For starters, the Back to the Roots Aquafarm Water Garden is a decent and popular product that offers pretty much everything you need.

 There are a whole lot of great aquaponics designs out there that are fast, clean and easy.
 However when picking tanks and other materials to build your structure, make certain to pick items which are watertight and can handle a whole lot of weight.
 Gallons of water can accumulate fast and weigh down a lot in your structure.
 Avoid plastic containers also.

 Also, as you're going to be growing food within this structure, you do not want to contaminate the food.
 This implies using sterile and non-toxic materials to make your structure.

 Ideal fish for your aqua garden fish tank?

-In Florida, Tilapia are prohibited.
+There are amazing insights you can get about the preferences of various kinds of fish just by taking an interest in them.
+For example, Tilapia are the most common aquaponic fish since they're simple to grow, such as warm water and don't need high oxygen.
+They mature very quickly also.
+But in Florida, Tilapia are prohibited.
 So, lots of men and women use catfish instead.
 Also Goldifish, like Tilapia, are extremely easy to grow and maintain.
 There are far more commonly used by those who do not eat their fish.

 What plants are best for aqua farming?